Binance vs Fidelity

 Security

 Binance: Uses Secure Asset Fund for Users (SAFU), cold storage, and multi-factor authentication.
-Despite these measures, Binance has experienced hacks in the past, though losses were reimbursed.
+Despite these measures, Binance has experienced security incidents in the past, though losses were reimbursed.

 Fidelity: Provides institutional-grade custody and insurance protections.
 With a strong reputation in traditional finance, Fidelity is considered one of the safest custodians for crypto assets.